- by Philip St. Romain

 Christianity and Enlightenment

 I will not pretend to have a completely satisfactory philosophical or theological explanation of this experience.
 To say that it is natural, for example, does not in any way imply that it is not also an experience of God.
 The identity of the "observer" is a great mystery.
 It is clearly not the intentional Ego, and yet it is very familiar.
 That it leaves no impression in the personal, affective memory also makes me suspect a transpersonal origin; so does the experience of the observer looking out from all of creation.
-It is difficult to attribute this to any kind of individual self, and so increasingly, I tend to think of it as Christ, who has bound himself to me through his incarnation, death, resurrection and ascension so that my life and all of creation now unfolds in him .
-The absence of fear and the benevolence toward all is also testimony to the presence of the Love which knows no anxiety and wishes the best for all.
+It is difficult to attribute this to any kind of individual self, and so increasingly, I tend to think of it as Christ in his cosmic aspect of manifestation, who has also bound himself to me through his incarnation, death, resurrection and ascension so that my life and all of creation now unfolds in him.* The absence of fear and the benevolence toward all is also testimony to the presence of the Love which knows no anxiety and wishes the best for all.
 Between Christ and my deepest self, from which my individuality springs, there is no separation.
 So it seems, at least.

 And yet, as I have related, mystical contemplation is a different encounter with Christ.
 In contemplative experiences, I sense that Christ is sharing with me his own inner, Spirit bond with the Father.
 In mystical contemplation, one is brought into the inner life of God--a life which is present to the deep Self, but which the Self cannot penetrate.
 Even in the state of cosmic awareness, where other people are seen in clarity and freshness, the inner life of another remains an inaccessible mystery.
 I might see the other clearly and know my spiritual connection with him or her, but the other must reveal his/her inner life to me for me to know it.
 Cosmic awareness cannot penetrate into the inner life of another person, much less God.
 Mystical contemplation is such an experience of God, and so it it a supernatural grace rather than a natural capacity.